DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 ### Attic Hall
 <span class="citation"><em>This scene takes place in Appendix B: Area 16.</em></span>

-This room is largely as described in <span class="citation">Attic Hall (p.
+This room is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#16AtticHall">Attic Hall</a> (p.
 215)</span>.
 When the players enter this room, read:

 <div class="description">
 <p>This bare hall is choked with dust and cobwebs.
 Several doors lead from this attic corridor, including a door held shut with a padlock.</p>